-- a. are for main town centre uses, as defined in the NPPF; or - b. will promote the vitality and viability of the centre, including proposals for residential development; or - c. will involve the conversion or re-use of upper floors; and/or - d. eliver high quality active ground floor frontages; and - e. within the Primary Shopping Frontages A1 uses (shops) comprise at least 70% of the shopping frontages; and - f. within the Secondary Shopping Frontages main town centre uses remain dominant.
+- are for main town centre uses, as defined in the NPPF; or - will promote the vitality and viability of the centre, including proposals for residential development; or - will involve the conversion or re-use of upper floors; and/or C. - deliver high quality active ground floor frontages; and - within the Primary Shopping Frontages A1 uses (shops) comprise at least 70% of the shopping frontages; and - within the Secondary Shopping Frontages main town centre uses remain dominant: f. - any change of use will be considered against the aims of this Policy. g.